York Street Station's Cross

 When the train service stopped, the station closed down and was finally abandoned in 1993.

 The federal Heritage Railway Station Protection Act (1985) prevented its demolition, but with no financial incentive for the owners to take remedial action, the derelict building soon became an eyesore.
-It would have completely fallen down if it were not for the interest taken by Fredericton Friends of the Railway Inc. These photos have been copied from the website used by this lobby group.
+It would have completely fallen down, were not for the interest taken by Fredericton Friends of the Railway Inc. Photos linked below have been copied from the website used by the lobby group.

 In 2009 Alcool NB Liquor announced plans to capitalise on the station's heritage and convert the building into a retail liquor outlet under a 20-year lease from August 2010.